Maysha-Khanom-Moon/ph__m7__responsive-website-layout/sumarry.md

     - without wrap: element will shrinked. no scrollbar added
     - wrap: no shrinking.
 Go to the new line.
 For single element scrollbar added.
     - no-wrap, wrap, wrap-reverse

+- display: flex; by default make the child element height according to large child height, if height is not declared